Skip to main content

 Compiled

-v0.89 (ADR 0117): single-file compile that also returns the non-failing warnings produced on success — what the CLI prints. compile is the warning-discarding convenience over this.
+A single-file compile that also returns the non-failing warnings produced on success — what a CLI prints (v0.89, ADR 0117). compile is the warning-discarding convenience over this.

 CompiledFile